 The 1800-square-foot soundstage lies at the heart of the campus building, and is a key space for television and film production projects and classes.
 You can build custom sets, utilize greenscreen, and have full control of the lighting with our fully customizable lighting grid and supporting grip equipment.

 In addition to film equipment, we provide you with the opportunity to work with the Xsens Awinda motion capture suit that allows you to record motion data in any location and apply it to a CG character for visual effects and animation.
-We also offer classes that teach the fundamentals of visual effects and compositing.
+Watch the video below to learn about our coursework on using MoCap for film, animation, and game development.

 Our media laboratory hosts 25 iMac workstations equipped with post production software for editing, sound design, color grading, graphic design, and visual effects.
 Additional software empowers students to create animated films, design and program video games, create motion graphics and craft digital illustrations.